H3AR7B3A7/SpringMVC/README.md

     Make JAR, not WAR!
                             -- Josh Long

 However, we will learn a lot about the inner workings of Spring.
-Also, there might be older projects in the future depending on this monolithic type of packaging.
+Also, there might be older projects we need to work on depending on this monolithic type of packaging.
 (Or projects that for some reason need to save on web space, or depend on some other advantages of .war.)

 ## Setup